 The GLR Campaign also acknowledges the strength and engagement of private philanthropy, which is investing more than $15 million in efforts to improve grade-level reading proficiency in the city.

-Community Lead: Jenny Bogoni
+For more information, contact Community Lead: Jenny Bogoni